 will work with several scientists on diverse complexity related questions to explore the utility of information theory applied to various domains.

-To find out more about this research programme, or discuss getting involved, contact the Programme Director.
+To find out more about this research theme, or discuss getting involved, contact Peter Sloot.